zmitton/uport-contracts-js/README.md

 You can see some real data (`0xb0f2...`) from the blockchain.
 More info on how to actually *interpret* this data coming soon.

 #### Writing to/Deploying a Contract
-If your `provider` is a local Ethereum node, Metamask, Mist, or Parity, you will be able to write and deploy contracts as well.
+If the `provider` is coming from Metamask, Mist, or Parity, you will be able to write and deploy contracts as well.

 Writing to the uPort registry
 ```javascript